🎵Vikki Carr -- is 85 in the year 2025 and 86 in the year 2026; b.7/19/1940

 In 1969, “Why I Sing The Blues” by B.B.
 King peaked at number 61 on the U.S. pop singles chart.

-In 1969, “Willie And Laura Mae Jones” by Dusty Springfield peaked at number 78 on the U.S. pop singles chart.
+In 1969, “Willie and Laura Mae Jones” by Dusty Springfield peaked at number 78 on the U.S. pop singles chart.

-In 1986, “You Don't Have To Cry” by René And Angela peaked at number 75 on the U.S. pop singles chart.
+In 1986, “You Don't Have To Cry” by René and Angela peaked at number 75 on the U.S. pop singles chart.

 In 1958, “You Need Hands” by Eydie Gormé peaked at number 33 on the U.S. pop singles chart.

-In 1958, ✪ “Splish Splash” by Bobby Darin peaked at number 3 on the Canada pop singles chart.
+In 1958, ✪✪ “Got A Match” by Frank Gallop peaked at number 59 on the U.S. pop singles chart.

-In 2014, “Amnesia” by 5 Seconds Of Summer peaked at number 19 on the Canada pop singles chart.
+In 1980, ✪✪ “Who Shot J.R.?” by Gary Burbank With Band McNally peaked at number 67 on the U.S. pop singles chart.

 In 1980, “And The Cradle Will Rock” by Van Halen peaked at number 81 on the Canada pop singles chart.